IceHacks/surviv.io/megamod/readme.md

 ### Windows, Mac, and Linux
 1. Install Telerik Fiddler (https://www.telerik.com/download/fiddler)
 2. Download `main.js` from this folder.
 Copy the full download location.
 3. Open Fiddler.
-Open the AutoResponder tab (it has a lightning bold next to it).
+Open the AutoResponder tab (it has a lightning bold next to it) make sure to tick `Enable Rules` and `Unmatched requests passthrough`.
 4. Click `Add Rule`.
-Click the new rule
+Click the new rule.
 5. In the rule editor (below the rules) replace `StringToMatch...` with `REGEX:http:\/\/surviv\.io\/js\/app\..*?\.js`
 6. Still in the rule editor replace `Local file to return or *Action to exucute` with the `main.js` download location.